Supported by: NHS Sheffield

 Reduce physical risks in the workplace

-The most important physical risk factors associated with musculo-skeletal disorders include:
+The most important physical risk factors associated with musculoskeletal disorders (MSD) include:

-Reducing your employees' exposure to these may decrease the likelihood of MSD becoming a serious problem.
+Reducing your employees' exposure to these may decrease the likelihood of MSD.

 Address any psychological risks in the workplace